Доступно с лицензией Image Analyst.

 Imagery is often collected at significant angles, referred to as oblique imagery.
 It is useful for ascertaining information about features such as buildings, bridges, towers, and engineering infrastructure that is not obtainable from vertical imagery.
 Satellite imagery is often collected at angles greater than 15 degrees off-nadir, as is aerial and drone imagery.
 Displaying oblique imagery in a map projection system causes buildings and other ground features to appear to lean at a variety of disorienting angles, making oblique imagery hard to interpret.
 It can also be severely distorted by rectifying it to fit the map projection.

-ArcGIS Pro enables viewing and working with oblique imagery in perspective mode by displaying it in an easy-to-understand manner.
+ArcGIS Pro enables viewing and working with oblique imagery in perspective mode.
 It is displayed with buildings and features oriented vertically toward the top of the display, which better enables image interpretation applications.
 Perspective mode displays images in image space (in columns and rows) rather than map space (in a map projection system) by using an image coordinate system (ICS).
 The ICS facilitates the seamless transformation between image space and map space and allows additional image and GIS layers to be properly registered to the imagery.
 The ICS uses the metadata containing image orientation and position information, along with other pertinent information about how and when the image was collected, to support the transformation between image space and map space.
 Enabling imagery in image space in the map view is referred to as perspective mode.

 Oblique imagery contains information not available from vertical imagery, such as building facades, points of ingress and egress, profiles of features and objects, and more.
 Oblique imagery displayed in perspective mode is useful for manual image interpretation applications and for collecting and recording information about features.
 An important capability of oblique imagery is the ability to create and edit features in image space and save them in a map projection of choice.
 Additionally, features can be interactively measured in perspective mode, and results are displayed and recorded in your units of choice.